shirleyshu0503/shirleyshu0503.github.io/_pages/cv.md

 Education
 ======
-* Ph.D. in Economics, Brown University, 2025 (expected)
+* Ph.D. in Economics, Brown University, 2025
 * M.A. in Economics, Renmin University of China, 2019
    * Exchange program, University of California San Diego, 2018
 * B.A. in Economics, Zhongnan University of Economics and Law, 2016